AST 2 Rockies Course? Grab a Seat.

 • Learn the theory of how to execute more advanced or complex companion rescues.
 We discuss common search methods that will address the added complexity inherent with multiple victim/burial avalanche rescue.

-• Module 4 - Decision Making Support Systems
+• Module 4 - Decision-Making Support Systems

 • Since the AST 1, the way we use and interpret the information in the Public Avalanche Bulletin, the ATES Rating System, and your AVALUATOR will have changed.
 Learn how intermediates approach and apply information from these essential support products in new ways reflective of the experience you've acquired since your AST 1.